The Corinthian (Manhattan)

-The Corinthian is a 57-story apartment building at 330 East 38th Street in Murray Hill, Manhattan, New York City.
-It was New York City's largest apartment building when it opened in 1988.
+The Corinthian is a 57-story apartment building at 330 East 38th Street in the Murray Hill neighborhood of Manhattan in New York City.
+It contains 863 residential units and was the city's largest apartment building when it opened in 1988.
 Designed by architect Der Scutt, the residential tower contains groups of fluted towers with semicircular windows that provide a 180-degree view from every apartment.
-The base of the building incorporates much of the former structure of the East Side Airline Terminal and is used as commercial space.
+The base of the building incorporates much of the former structure of the East Side Airlines Terminal and is used as commercial space.